NepaKN/NepaKN.github.io/README.md

 - Documented, tracked, and resolved support requests via a ticketing system, ensuring adherence to Service Level Agreements (SLAs).
 - Escalated complex issues to Level 2/3 support with detailed documentation for efficient handover.
 - Maintained a centralized IT asset inventory, performing regular audits and coordinating the disposal of damaged equipment.
-- Executed weekly manual backups for SQL and Mionio databases.
+- Executed weekly manual backups for SQL and MinIO databases.

 ### Hands-On Project Experience